 - The Steps To Take After Your Workplace Accident

-- Claiming Using The No Win No Fee Approach
+- Claiming For An Accident At Work With A No Win No Fee Solicitor

-The main piece of legislation that is in place in the UK regarding safety and health at workplaces is the Health and Safety at Work Act 1974.
-However, similarly to Northern Ireland, there are also separate pieces of legislation in place for different industries, including hospitality, agriculture, waste, quarries, health and social care, and, of course, construction.
+After you’ve been injured at work, you may be wondering, “what are my legal rights after an accident at work?”.
+The main piece of legislation that is in place in the UK regarding safety and health at workplaces is the Health and Safety at Work etc. Act 1974 (HASAWA).
+However, there are also separate pieces of legislation in place for different industries, including hospitality, agriculture, waste, quarries, health and social care, and, of course, construction.

 - Provide protective clothing or equipment